MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/security/driver-security-checklist.md

 For more information see [Code Analysis for drivers overview](https://msdn.microsoft.com/library/windows/hardware/hh698231.aspx).
 For additional background on code analysis see [Visual Studio 2013 Static Code Analysis in depth](https://blogs.msdn.microsoft.com/hkamel/2013/10/24/visual-studio-2013-static-code-analysis-in-depth-what-when-and-how/)

-Lastly, see this walkthrough later in this topic: [Using Code Analysis in Visual Studio to Investigate Driver Security](#codeanalysis)
+Lastly, see this walkthrough later in this topic: [Use Code Analysis in Visual Studio to Investigate Driver Security](#use-code-analysis)

 **Static Driver Verifier**